 Zambia come along with it an extraordinary natural beauty.
 This nation is home to one of the most pristine and unspoiled havens wildlife havens.

 The land of the legendary African walking safari, Victoria Falls,the wild Zambezi River,abundant wildlife,and raw wilderness,all in one friendly country.

 On its border with Zimbabwe hear the roar of the famed thundering Victoria Falls one of the seven wonders of the world.
 With its diverse game such as lion, leopard, buffalo, elephant, exciting endemic species and its beautiful people, the country is also known for its rich bird life and exotic fish.
 A pilgrimage for the avid fisherman and photographer who can’t help but be drawn by the wonderful variety of bird species and astonishing scenery.
 A country where 30% of its resources are dedicated to wildlife conservation areas boosting a total of 20 national parks and 34 game management areas in the country.

 The spectacular Lower Zambezi National Park lies just across from the Mana Pools Reserve on the Zimbabwean side.
 It is a fantastic wilderness area with very good game viewing.
 South Luangwa National Park is renowned for its good walking safaris while the Liuwa National Park has game widespread along its plains.
 Liuwa National Park is also an ideal location for photography.
 Kafue National Park is the oldest and largest of Zambia national parks that holds a outstanding diversity of wildlife.
 Kafue was first established as a National Park in the 1950s by the legendary Norman Carr.
 It is one of the largest national parks in Africa.

-When you choose to book a holiday with BLAS, you’re helping to raise and uphold animal welfare standards across the tourism industry.
+When you choose to book a holiday with BLAS, you’re helping to raise and uphold community and animal welfare standards across the tourism industry.